Pottery mark query - Gold crown with no other marks

 {UPDATE}

 Read the comments below as Somer commissioned an report on her wares and has generously shared it on this forum.
-The expert was unable to identify the studio, but was of the opinion this was antique cabinet ware from Germany or Austria, rather than being 20th Century Far East manufacture.
-The value is also given.
+The expert was unable to identify the studio, but was of the opinion this was mid 20th century cabinet ware from Germany rather than being 20th Century Far East manufacture.

 Peter (admin)